Connection Map¶

 Depth¶

-Depth is automatically set to 0 when you select servers via the Applications or Servers filters.
+Depth automatically switches to 0 when you select roots through the Applications or Servers filters.

 Display options¶